4 Common Jewelry Repairs… and How to Avoid Them

 2. Chains snap

-Not all chains have the same strength and there are a variety of reasons they can snap or break.
+Not all chain types have the same strength, and there are many reasons they can snap or break.

 Chains with the most durability and strength have individually soldered links (cable, rolo, or figaro) versus weaker styles (herringbone, omega, or ball).
 Thicker chains are also stronger than their thinner counterparts.
 Here are things to be aware of

-• A heavy charm or multiple charms on delicate chains can result in breakage and loss of both chain and charm(s).
+• A heavy charm or multiple charms on delicate chains can result in breakage and loss of both the chain and the charm(s).
 Wear a single charm on an appropriately durable chain.

 • Sports and jewelry do not always make a good “team”, from contact sports such as basketball to swimming in the ocean.
 Store your necklace in a secure place or leave it at home.